 Records conveyed electronically are subject to University and departmental retention schedules.
 See 90.01.
 Electronic communication records may also be subject to public records requests, legal discovery, and audit review.

-Electronic communication methods include, but are not limited to, e-mail, instant messaging, social networking (e.g., Twitter, blogs, wikis), and text messaging.
+Electronic communication methods include, but are not limited to, e-mail, instant messaging, social networking (e.g., Twitter, blogs, wikis), text messaging, and voice mail messages.

 For retention purposes, electronic communications are considered methods of delivery rather than record types.
 Electronic communications, like conventional paper-based mail, can convey many kinds of records and messages.
 As such, electronic communications are to be managed by message content.

 The University does not have a central process for managing electronic communication records, thus management responsibility resides with University staff and departments.

 If conditions specified in 20.37 are met, University employees may make occasional but limited use of University computers or accounts to briefly retain personal electronic communication messages unrelated to official University business.

 University employees should not use personally-owned computers or personal accounts (e.g., non-University e-mail accounts) to retain official University business-related electronic communication messages.

 - When working from personally-owned computers, employees are encouraged to use remote desktop connections and retain official messages on University computers and accounts.